Call Today! Free Immediate Response (818) 781-1570

 When you retain a skilled Los Angeles criminal defense lawyer at our law firm, our attorneys will conduct a thorough investigation of your case and determine what legal defenses may be available.

-If there are no defenses available, our lawyers will work to negotiate a plea bargain with the prosecution that minimizes the legal consequences you are facing.
+If no defenses are available, our lawyers will work to negotiate a plea bargain with the prosecution that minimizes the legal consequences you face.

 Call a Los Angeles Criminal Defense Attorney